jinweijie/notify-me/README.md

 - Check the Bark server or webhook setup to ensure it's correctly configured to accept forwarded messages.
 - Verify that the email configuration is correct and that the app can access the internet to send emails.

+# License
+This project is licensed under the [WTFPL License](http://www.wtfpl.net).
+This license allows you to freely use, modify, and distribute the software.
+For more details, see the [WTFPL License](http://www.wtfpl.net)